A call for fewer attack advertisements

 Some people argue that negative ads do actually work, so candidates should take advantage of them.
 They claim that negative ads are more memorable because they tend to be more complex and because humans are psychologically more likely to remember negatives.
 However, many studies have shown there isn't really any evidence to prove that attack ads are more effective.

+That's not to say that there shouldn't be any negative ads on TV.
+There are some benefits to factual negative advertising.
+It can raise legitimate questions that force candidates to respond to things about which they'd rather not talk.
+It can also help make them more informed citizens, improving the democratic process.
+But for the most part, candidates should try to portray themselves in a positive light, especially since public opinion of the government is still low.
 A plea to the candidates, the political parties and those outside groups: stop making negative ads that attack a candidate's personal history or that are false.
 Focus instead on the issues that are important for the voters to understand.
 Maybe with less negativity, public opinion about the government will become more positive.

 Harini Salgado.
 Hi!
 My name's Harini Salgado.
 My family is originally from Sri Lanka and I lived in Singapore for three years when I was younger.
 I'm really excited to be one of the Online Entertainment Editors this year because I love keeping up to date on … More »